hhas/SwiftAutomation/doc-source/6 application-objects.md

     // AEAddressDesc
     SomeApplication(descriptor: NSAppleEventDescriptor, ...)

-Or, should you need to target the current (i.e. host) process:
+    // current (i.e. host) process

-    SomeApplication.currentApplication
+    SomeApplication.currentApplication()

-For example, to target a specific version of InDesign by name:
+For example, to target a specific version of Adobe InDesign by its name:

     let indesign = AdobeInDesign(name: "Adobe InDesign CS6.app")

-Each of the above initializers also accepts the following optional arguments:
+Except for `currentApplication()`, the above initializers can also accept the following optional arguments:

 * `launchOptions: NSWorkspaceLaunchOptions` – determines behavior when launching a local application; see NSWorkspace documentation for details.
 If omitted, the `NSWorkspaceLaunchOptions.WithoutActivation` option is used.

 * `relaunchMode: RelaunchMode` - determines behavior if the target process no longer exists; see Restarting applications section below.
 If omitted, `RelaunchMode.Limited` is used.

-Note that local applications will be launched if not already running when the `SomeApplication()`, `SomeApplication(name:String)`, `SomeApplication(bundleIdentifier:String)` or `SomeApplication(url:NSURL)` constructors are invoked, and events will be sent to the running application according to its process ID.
+Note that local applications will be launched if not already running when the `SomeApplication()`, `SomeApplication(name:)`, `SomeApplication(bundleIdentifier:)` or `SomeApplication(url:)` constructors are invoked, and events will be sent to the running application according to its process ID.
 If the process is later terminated, that process ID is no longer valid and events sent subsequently using this application object will fail as application objects currently don't provide a 'reconnect' facility.

-If the `SomeApplication(url:NSURL)` constructor is invoked with an `eppc://` URL, or if the `SomeApplication(processIdentifier:pid_t)` or `SomeApplication(descriptor:NSAppleEventDescriptor)` constructors are used, the caller is responsible for ensuring the target application is running before sending any events to it.
+If the `SomeApplication(url:)` constructor is invoked with an `eppc://` URL, or if the `SomeApplication(processIdentifier:)` or `SomeApplication(descriptor:)` constructors are used, the caller is responsible for ensuring the target application is running before sending any events to it.

 ## Basic commands